GodotSteam/GodotSteam-Docs/docs/classes/input.md

 # Input

 Steam Input API is a flexible action-based API that supports all major controller types - Xbox, PlayStation, Nintendo Switch Pro, and Steam Controllers.

-These are only available in the main [GodotSteam branches](https://github.com/CoaguCo-Industries/GodotSteam){ target="\_blank" }.

 See the [Steam Input](https://partner.steamgames.com/doc/features/steam_controller){ target="\_blank" } documentation for more information.

----
+!!! info "Only available in the main [GodotSteam branches](https://github.com/CoaguCo-Industries/GodotSteam){ target="\_blank" }"

+{==
-## Functions
+## :material-function-variant: Functions

----
+==}

 ### activateActionSet